Hemanth9336/100-Days-DevOps/day-27-git-revert-some-changes/README.md

 ## 🧠 Problem Statement

-The development team reported issues with the latest commit in the repository:
+The development team reported issues with the latest commit in the repository

 ```bash
 /usr/src/kodekloudrepos/beta